 Bill did die of AIDS, but not before he accepted Christ as his Savior.
 For you see in the story of the family, that small church, that his mother had started attending a few years prior, hired a new pastor; a guy new to the area who knew nothing of the town, or the people, or the stories that went with them.

 When he found out that Mary, a part of his church, had a son who was dying, he went to call on them……every week……and toward the end, every day.
 He called on this family who for years had sat in a shadow of reputation and gossipy assumptions, but who desperately needed to be told of the gospel of Jesus Christ.

 Every week he went and ministered Jesus to them, and before Bill died, he prayed and received Jesus as his Savior, and not long after Bill’s death, his dad started attending church and eventually walked the aisle to the altar and gave his heart to Jesus as well.

 I’m glad the preacher at the church had greater faith in God than he did in the mistakes and sorrows and reputations of people.
 I’m glad he did not know the stories, or if he did he ignored them and went out and ‘touched’ them anyway.

 This story is a constant reminder to me of God’s grace and power and that time is not our enemy if God is on our side.
-It is also a reminder that prejudice and bigotry is born out of ignorance and assumptions, something the church should not tolerate.
+It is also a reminder that prejudice and bigotry are born out of ignorance and assumptions, something the church should not tolerate.
 It also reminds me to check that log, before I go fishing for splinters.
 But mostly it reminds me how desperately some people need the “touch of Jesus”.

 *names have been changed